The Real Cost and Timeline of a Data Mesh Consulting Engagement

 Four professional roles: Strategist, Domain Engineer, Product Manager, and Platform Engineer with icons and watercolor portraits.

-This new structure requires a mix of strategic vision, domain knowledge, product thinking, and platform engineering.
+Each role brings a different discipline: strategic vision, domain knowledge, product thinking, and platform engineering.

 Key Roles for a Data Mesh Initiative